katharinalisalin/demo-bug-template/contribution.md

 ## Code of Conduct

-As maintainers of Material for MkDocs, we strive to create a positive and supportive community, where all members are treated with respect and dignity.
+As maintainers of Material for MkDocs, we strive to create a positive and supportive community where all members are treated with respect and dignity.
 We believe in upholding high standards of behavior and conduct.
 Therefore, we request all contributors to stick to our [Code of Conduct] and keep the following values in mind when working within this project's environment:

 - treat the community and the maintainers with respect
-- use welcoming, inclusive and respectful language
+- use welcoming, inclusive, and respectful language
 - embrace and understand different viewpoints and experiences
 - accept decisions from the maintainers, even if things are not going your way
 - focus on what's best for the community and show empathy towards other community members